danbz/aesthetic-programming/7-VocableCode/Readme.md

 - Comments are not allowed.
 - No other computational logics like conditional structure or for-loop are possible.

-To process the JSON file in sketch 3, you need to use the syntax `loadJSON`.
+To process the JSON file in sketch 3, you need to use the syntax `loadJSON` in p5.js.
 See how this is put together in a sketch:

 ```javascript
 let whatisQueer;